Solar Keratoses (Sun Spots)

 Solar Keratoses (sun spots) arise as a result of excess sun exposure.
 Most commonly appearing as thickened patches of scaly pink/brown spots on the face and scalp, solar keratoses are considered initially harmless however their treatment is important to ensure they do not progress to cancerous lesions.

-Prescribed topical creams such as Aldara can be applied at home.
-The active ingredient in Aldara activates the body’s immune cells which then recognise and destroy the diseased skin cells, preventing their possible progression.
+Prescribed topical creams can be applied at home.
+The active ingredient in these creams work to activate the body’s immune cells which then recognise and destroy the diseased skin cells, preventing their possible progression.
 Typically treatment consists of application over a four week cycle.

 IPL skin treatments help to rejuvenate the skin by improving the production of collagen, thus improving skin tone and texture, reducing the appearance of fine lines, blemishes, acne scars and sun-damaged skin.